 Digitising Your Building Product CPD

-Continuous Professional Development (CPD) has been a successful route to market for many Building Product manufacturers.
+Continuing Professional Development (CPD) has been a successful route to market for many Building Product manufacturers.
 It is also a vital part of architects’ and design professionals’ career development.

 However, due to the rise in remote and distance working (thanks, COVID), we have all been forced to adapt our strategies and think a little differently.